pynufft/pynufft/README.md

 New in version 0.3.3

-Note: GPU support is superseded by the Heterogeneous System Architecture (HSA).
+Note: The Heterogeneous System Architecture (HSA) version has superseded pure GPU version (pynufft_gpu.py), which will be removed from the source.

 A variety of nonlinear solvers are provided, including conjugate gradient method (cg), L1 total-variation ordinary least square (L1TVOLS), and L1 total-variation least absolute deviation (L1TVLAD).

-The CPU version support other nonlinear solvers, lsmr, lsqr, gmr, cg, bicgstab, bicg, cgs, gmres, lgmres , apart from cg, L1TVOLS and L1TVLAD.
+The CPU version also supports other nonlinear solvers (which belong to Scipy), e.g. lsmr, lsqr, gmr, cg, bicgstab, bicg, cgs, gmres, and lgmres.

-Support multi-dimensional transform and reconstruction (experimentally).
+(Experimentally) Supports multi-dimensional transform and reconstruction.

 ### Summary